Macadamia

 The final care before the nut reaches its destination.

 The freshly harvested nut is still protected by its green husk and holds moisture.
 Milling is the stage that transforms that field nut into a clean, dry, ready product, keeping intact the quality achieved in the field.
+At Culpan we approach milling with the same calm we apply to coffee: every step is done at the right moment, with no shortcuts, because we know that a hasty decision at this stage can undo the patient work of many years in the field.
+The goal is always the same: that the kernel reaches the consumer with all the flavour and texture the tree gave it.

 The Santiaguito volcano with a fumarole above the Culpan farm